gl-inet/docs3.x/docs/setup/gl-ap1300/wireless.md

 # WIRELESS

+On the left side of web Admin Panel -> WIRELESS

+## Wireless

 In `WIRELESS`, you can check the current status and change the settings of the wireless network created by the router.
-The wireless network can be turned on or off by switching the ON/OFF button.
+The wireless network can be turned on or off by switching the `ON/OFF` button.

-Click ‘Wireless’ and enter into 2.4G/5G Wi-Fi management interface in default as follows:

 ![wifi switch](https://static.gl-inet.com/docs/en/3/setup/gl-ap1300/wireless/Wireless1.png){class="glboxshadow"}